Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Algorithms in the Model

-In this section, we describe how to achieve wake-up in the asynchronous $\kt_1$ setting with large messages, i.e., we assume the $\local$ model.
 Let $A$ be the nodes that are awakened by the adversary.
 Every node $u \in A$ chooses a random rank $\rho_u$ from the range $[n^{c}]$, where $c$ is a suitable large constant.
 (This is possible because each node knows a constant factor upper bound on $\log n$, see Sec.~\ref{sec:prelim}.)
 Then $u$ starts a depth-first-search (DFS) traversal of the network via token passing, where the token carries $u$'s rank $\rho_u$, $u$'s ID, and the full list of IDs of the nodes the token has visited so far.
 We remark that nodes who are awoken by a received message (instead of the adversary) neither initiate a DFS traversal nor create a random rank.

 An awake node $v$ may be visited by DFS traversal tokens originating from distinct sources, and it keeps track of the largest rank of any token that it has seen in a variable $\rho^{*}$, and stores the corresponding origin node's ID in $\id^{*}$.
 Whenever $v$ receives a new token with a rank $\rho_u$ originated from node $u$ with ID $\id(u)$, it lexicographically compares $(\rho_u,\id(u))$ and $(\rho^{*},\id^{*})$: \begin{enumerate} \item[(a)] If $(\rho_u,\id(u)) > (\rho^{*},\id^{*})$, then $v$ appends its own ID to the list $l$ of IDs carried by the token and it allows the token to continue by passing it to some neighbor, whose ID is not yet in $l$.
 Moreover, $v$ updates its variables $\rho^{*}$ and $\id^{*}$ accordingly.
 If no such neighbor is found, we backtrack by returning the appended token back to its DFS-parent, who will in-turn forward the token to another not-yet-visited neighbor (if any) in a DFS-manner, and so forth. \item[(b)] Otherwise, if $(\rho_u,\id(u)) < (\rho^{*},\id^{*})$, then node $v$ simply discards this token. \end{enumerate}